How to remove red wine from carpet?

 There's nothing worse than coming downstairs, slightly bleary eyed the morning after a party to find a dark red patch on your light-coloured carpet – if only you'd known it had happened at the time – after all it's vital to remove red wine from carpet immediately, isn't it?
 Well don't panic just yet.
 We've got the answer to how to remove red wine from carpet when it's already dried out.

-Carefully mix together equal parts 3% hydrogen peroxide and dishwashing liquid.
+Carefully mix together equal parts 3 percent hydrogen peroxide and dishwashing liquid.
 Apply gently to the stain, being sure not soak the area - use gloves to protect your skin.
 Blot the liquid with kitchen paper or a clean cloth.
 Once the stain has gone, make sure you rinse the solution gently from the carpet without over-wetting.
 This works best for light-coloured carpets due to the risk of bleaching - you may wish to patch test your solution in an inconspicuous area before applying to the stain.

 Use clear alcohol